AndrueiSilva/exercicio01/README.md

 L:

-@AndrueiSilva ➜ /workspaces/codespaces-blank/aula (main) $ echo *.txt > .gitignore
+echo *.txt > .gitignore
-@AndrueiSilva ➜ /workspaces/codespaces-blank/aula (main) $ ls -la
-total 20
-drwxrwxrwx+ 3 codespace codespace 4096 Aug  8 23:31 .
-drwxrwxrwx+ 3 codespace root      4096 Aug  8 21:30 ..
-drwxrwxrwx+ 8 codespace codespace 4096 Aug  8 23:30 .git
--rw-rw-rw-  1 codespace codespace   12 Aug  8 23:31 .gitignore
--rw-rw-rw-  1 codespace codespace    3 Aug  8 23:22 arquivo.txt

 M:

-@AndrueiSilva ➜ /workspaces/codespaces-blank/aula (main) $ touch novo.txt
+touch novo.txt

-@AndrueiSilva ➜ /workspaces/codespaces-blank/aula (main) $ git status
+git status

 On branch main
 Untracked files:
   (use "git add <file>..." to include in what will be committed)